mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/exploringgamefiles.md

 ![](.\media\playertoolresult.png)

 Now we're talking!
-We have an `Awake` method, which is something we can intercept in order to change the behaviour of our component.
+We have an `Awake` method, which is something we can intercept in order to change the behaviour of our component right at the point it "comes to life", so to speak.
 As Knife inherits from PlayerTool, and has a "damage" property for us to tweak, we now have what we need!

-So back to our two questions, we now have answers:
+Back to our two questions:

 1. How do we get hold of the knife "object"?
-We intercept the "Awake" method on the parent "PlayerTool" class.
+We intercept the "Awake" method on the parent "PlayerTool" class and use that to get a handle on the knife.
-2. What do we change to effect the damage dealt?
-We modify the "damage" value once the component has woken.
+2. How does the game determine how much damage to apply when the knife strikes a target?
+The "damage" property looks very much like it is used in that calculation, and increasing that value will likely do what we want.

 Finally, let's write some code!